demogorgon1/plantbasedgames-io/blog/content/posts/07-still-alive.md

 I'm not exactly convinced that it will be possible to bring back players after the game being a ghost town for a few months, but I'll keep working on the game because I love it.
 I want to take the game to a place where I'm comfortable taking it out of Early Access, which I think will be coincide with raising the level cap to 30.
 After that I'll keep trucking as long as there are people playing it (and probably longer than that because I can't help myself).

+Unless something really bad happens I'll release the update tomorrow on May 1st.
+Probably around noon in Europe.
 If you've played the game earlier, go try it out again on Steam!
-And, oh, I raised the level cap of the demo to 10, meaning that all the previous content is now available for free.
+And, oh, I'm raising the level cap of the demo to 10, meaning that all the previous content will be available for free.